-As a financial advisor, the idea of building a business plan can feel a bit like getting a physical.
-Ninety percent of the time, it’s not on your mind.
-Every six months or so, the topic comes up and you know that you should take care of it, but you also know that it’s going to be uncomfortable.
-And just like avoiding your annual physical or other health appointments, not creating a business plan can really hurt further down the road.
+As a financial advisor, the idea of building a business plan can seem a low priority—merely an exercise for entrepreneurs trying to launch a startup.
+But as a business owner, you may know that you should take care of it, but you also know that it’s going to be uncomfortable.
+Just like avoiding your annual physical or regular car tune-up, not creating a business plan can hurt further down the road.

-Fortunately, this is where the similarities end.
-A lot of the anxiety financial advisors have over building a business plan is entirely unfounded.
-If they invest their time into building a plan, they could see a significant ROI; research shows that businesses that plan grow 30 percent faster than those that do not.
+A lot of the anxiety financial advisors have over building a business plan can be because it’s unfamiliar or daunting.
+However, research shows that businesses that plan grow 30 percent faster than those that do not.
 Despite these results, a study by the Financial Planners Association showed that only 28 percent of advisors actually have a business plan.